ForestAdmin/agent-nodejs/docs/connectors/README.md

 After doing the quickstart, you should have a development project which is up and running and connected to your main data storage system.

-Now, that's already useful and can be built upon, but what if you want your panel to display and act on
+Now, that's already useful and can be built upon, but what if you want your panel to display and act on:

 - `Stripe` payments?
 - `Intercom` conversations?